-- 1. Shalchi, A., Perpendicular Diffusion of Energetic Particles: A Complete Analytical Theory, The Astrophysical Journal 923, 209 (2021) - 2.
-Shalchi, A., Field Line Random Walk in Magnetic Turbulence, Physics of Plasmas 28, 120501 (2021) - 3.
-Shalchi, A., Landau Damping of Langmuir Waves: An Alternative Derivation, Physics 3, 940-954 (2021)

-- 4. Shalchi, A., Subspace Approximation to the Cosmic Ray Fokker-Planck Equation with Perpendicular Diffusion, Astrophysics and Space Science 366, 69 (2021) - 5.
-Abdalla, H., ..., Shalchi, A., et al., Sensitivity of the Cherenkov Telescope Array for probing cosmology and fundamental physics with gamma-ray propagation, Journal of Cosmology and Astroparticle Physics 2, 48 (2021) - 6.
-Acharyya, A., ..., Shalchi, A., et al., Sensitivity of the Cherenkov Telescope Array to a dark matter signal from the Galactic centre, Journal of Cosmology and Astroparticle Physics 1, 57 (2021) - 7.
-Arendt, V. & Shalchi, A., Detailed Test-Particle Simulations of Energetic Particles Interacting with Magnetized Plasmas, I. Two-Component Turbulence, Advances of Space Research 66, 2001-2023 (2020) - 8.
-Shalchi, A., Heuristic Description of Perpendicular Particle Transport in Turbulence with Super-Diffusive Magnetic Field Lines, The Astrophysical Journal 898, 2 (2020) - 9.
-Shalchi, A. & Arendt, V., Distribution Functions of Energetic Particles Experiencing Compound Sub-Diffusion, The Astrophysical Journal 890, 147 (2020) - 10.
-Shalchi, A., Perpendicular Transport of Energetic Particles in Magnetic Turbulence, Space Science Reviews 216, 23 (2020) - 11.
-Shalchi, A., Heuristic Description of Perpendicular Transport, From the Sun's Atmosphere to the Edge of the Galaxy: A Story of Connections.
+- 1. Shalchi, A., Constants of Motion in the Theory of Energetic Particles Propagating Through Magnetic Turbulence, Astrophysics and Space Science 367, 93 (2022) - 2.
+Shalchi, A., The Ratio of Perpendicular and Parallel Diffusion Coefficients of Lowenergy Particles in Turbulent Space Plasmas, The Astrophysical Journal 936, 1 (2022) - 3.
+Shalchi, A., Perpendicular Diffusion of Energetic Particles: A Complete Analytical Theory, The Astrophysical Journal 923, 209 (2021) - Shalchi, A., Field Line Random Walk in Magnetic Turbulence, Physics of Plasmas 28, 120501 (2021) - Shalchi, A., Landau Damping of LangmuirWaves: An Alternative Derivation, Physics 3, 940-954 (2021) - 6.
+Shalchi, A., Subspace Approximation to the Cosmic Ray Fokker-Planck Equation with Perpendicular Diffusion, Astrophysics and Space Science 366, 69 (2021) - Abdalla, H., ..., Shalchi, A., et al., Sensitivity of the Cherenkov Telescope Array for probing cosmology and fundamental physics with gamma-ray propagation, Journal of Cosmology and Astroparticle Physics 2, 48 (2021) - 8.
+Acharyya, A., ..., Shalchi, A., et al., Sensitivity of the Cherenkov Telescope Array to a dark matter signal from the Galactic centre, Journal of Cosmology and Astroparticle Physics 1, 57 (2021) - Arendt, V. & Shalchi, A., Detailed Test-Particle Simulations of Energetic Particles Interacting with Magnetized Plasmas, I. Two-Component Turbulence, Advances of Space Research 66, 2001-2023 (2020) - 10.
+Shalchi, A., Heuristic Description of Perpendicular Particle Transport in Turbulence with Super-Diffusive Magnetic Field Lines, The Astrophysical Journal 898, 2 (2020) - Shalchi, A. & Arendt, V., Distribution Functions of Energetic Particles Experiencing Compound Sub-Diffusion, The Astrophysical Journal 890, 147 (2020) - Shalchi, A., Perpendicular Transport of Energetic Particles in Magnetic Turbulence, Space Science Reviews 216, 23 (2020) - Shalchi, A., Heuristic Description of Perpendicular Transport, From the Sun's Atmosphere to the Edge of the Galaxy: A Story of Connections.
 19th IGPP International Astrophysics Conference.
-American Institute of Physics Conference Proceedings 1620, 012018 (2020) - 12.
-Shalchi, A., Field Line Random Walk, Field Line Separation, and Particle Transport in Turbulence with Weak Transverse Complexity, Advances of Space Research 64, 2426 (2019) - 13.
-Shalchi, A., Heuristic Description of Perpendicular Diffusion of Energetic Particles in Astrophysical Plasmas, The Astrophysical Journal Letters 881, L27 (2019) - Lasuik, J. & Shalchi, A., Subspace Approximations to the Cosmic Ray Fokker-Planck equation, Monthly Notices of the Royal Astronomical Society 485, 1635 (2019) - 15.
-Gammon, M., Heusen, M., & Shalchi, A., Comparison between test-particle simulations and test-particle theories for cosmic ray transport: III.
-Dynamical turbulence, Journal of Physics: Communications 3, 015016 (2019) - 16.
-Acharyya, A., ..., Shalchi, A., et al., Monte Carlo studies for the optimisation of the Cherenkov Telescope Array layout, Astroparticle Physics 111, 35 (2019) - 17.
-Shalchi, A. & Gammon, M., Perturbation Theory Based Solution of the Pitch-Angle Dependent Cosmic Ray Diffusion Equation, Advances in Space Research 63, 653 (2019)
+American Institute of Physics Conference Proceedings 1620, 012018 (2020) - Shalchi, A., Field Line Random Walk, Field Line Separation, and Particle Transport in Turbulence with Weak Transverse Complexity, Advances of Space Research 64, 2426 (2019)

+- 15. Shalchi, A., Heuristic Description of Perpendicular Diffusion of Energetic Particles in Astrophysical Plasmas, The Astrophysical Journal Letters 881, L27 (2019) - Lasuik, J. & Shalchi, A., Subspace Approximations to the Cosmic Ray Fokker-Planck equation, Monthly Notices of the Royal Astronomical Society 485, 1635 (2019) - Gammon, M., Heusen, M., & Shalchi, A., Comparison between test-particle simulations and test-particle theories for cosmic ray transport: III.
+Dynamical turbulence, Journal of Physics: Communications 3, 015016 (2019) - 18.
+Acharyya, A., ..., Shalchi, A., et al., Monte Carlo studies for the optimisation of the Cherenkov Telescope Array layout, Astroparticle Physics 111, 35 (2019) - Shalchi, A. & Gammon, M., Perturbation Theory Based Solution of the Pitch-Angle Dependent Cosmic Ray Diffusion Equation, Advances in Space Research 63, 653 (2019) - Shalchi, A., Analytical forms of the cosmic ray perpendicular diffusion coefficient with implicit contribution of slab modes, Advances in Space Research 62, 2817 (2018) - 21.
+Shalchi, A., Analytical Description of the Time-dependent Perpendicular Transport of Energetic Particles, The Astrophysical Journal 864, 155 (2018) - 22.
+Arendt, V. & Shalchi, A., Time-dependent transport of energetic particles in magnetic turbulence: computer simulations versus analytical theory, Advances in Space Research 363, 116 (2018) - Lasuik, J. & Shalchi, A., The influence of non-Gaussian distribution functions on the time-dependent perpendicular transport of energetic particles, Advances in Space Research 61, 2827 (2018)